 Important Information about the Affordable Care Act

-U.S. citizens working and living abroad who are outside the states for 330 days or more in a 12-month period are not required to maintain MEC.
+U.S. citizens working and living outside the United States for 330 days or more in a 12-month period are not required to maintain MEC.
 In this instance, you are deemed to have met the individual mandate.
-Additionally there is no tax penalty applicable to J1, F1, M1 visa holders and other populations that meet one of the exemption categories related to the ACA individual mandate.
+Additionally, there is no tax penalty applicable to J1, F1, M1 visa holders and other populations that meet one of the exemption categories related to the ACA individual mandate.

 What is the tax penalty for a non MEC plan?

-For specifics on how the shared responsibility payments are calculated and more information on the ACA, visit HTH Affordable Care Act FAQ's.
+For specifics on how the shared responsibility payments are calculated and more information on the ACA, visit HTH Worldwide Affordable Care Act FAQ's

 - Comparison: International Coverage vs US Domestic ACA Coverage.